qxxxb/ctf/2020/cyber_security_rumble/imghost/README.md

 At first glance, this looks like an XSS challenge.
 However, the weird thing is the `object` tag.

-If we try to send JS in an fake PNG, it doesn't execute, which was where I got stuck.
+If we try to send JS in a fake PNG, it doesn't execute, which was where I got stuck.

 But it turns out that you can change the file type from the selector.